Port Jefferson Historic Village & Port Jefferson Harbor

 Port Jefferson is located at 40°56′46″N 73°03′44″W / 40.946103°N 73.062224°W / 40.946103; -73.062224, on the North Shore of Long Island.

 Port Jefferson Harbor is a natural deep water harbor on the North Shore of Long Island.
-Setauket Harbor branches off to the east from the Harbor.
+Setauket Harbor branches off to the west from the Harbor.
 One notable geographic feature is Pirate’s Cove, a small cove dredged in the early 20th century by the Seaboard Dredging Company.
 The original name was Seaboard Hole, but it was changed for the sake of appealing to tourists.
 Several large sand dunes (artificially created by the dredging) are found here.